zxc228/project3_Q2/backend/project-documentation.md

 - **Skill Assessment**: Automatically evaluates student skills based on academic grades and allows self-assessment
 - **Career Recommendations**: Suggest the best career path based on skill proficiency and/or evaluates a career path against student's skills
 - **Career Reports**: Generates reports showing skills and improvement areas for a specific career path
+- **File Management**: Secure uploading and retrieval of academic records and CV files
 - **PDF Generation**: Creates PDF reports for students to share with tutors

 ## System Architecture